Blockchain Transaction Conflicts: A Historical Perspective: System Model

 \section{System Model}

-This section formalizes the execution semantics of the blockchain virtual machine (BVM) from a block-execution-centric perspective, defining conflicts between transactions in a block.
-The BVM definition provides a foundation, while the EVM and Solana VM (SVM) formalizations highlight differences in state management and conflict definitions.
+This section formalizes the execution semantics of the blockchain virtual machine (VM) from a block-execution perspective.
+The VM definition provides a foundation, while the VM-specific formalizations of \preset{} serializable execution highlight differences in state management.

-\textbf{Blockchain Transaction Execution:} A blockchain virtual machine (BVM) is a deterministic state machine that processes \emph{transactions} and updates the global state according to predefined transition functions.